Electric Bike Differences

 These are your traditional bikes with a little mountain bike in the design.
 They are a little tougher but not super heavy.
 You can get one with or without suspension.
-You can make this bike by fitting it with a conversion kit.
-Great for commuting or going out on trails.
+So make this bike by fitting it with a conversion kit.
+They are great for commuting or going out on trails.
 Sturdy but not as heavy as a mountain bike.

 Comment below what your experience is with one of these bikes.

-With hours of research into every article and hands-on experience with whatever I can get my hands on – I learn every day and bring all that to you.
+With hours of research into every article and hands-on experience with whatever I can get my hands on – I learn every day and bring all that here.

 7 thoughts on “Electric Bike Styles – What Fits Your You?
 There are 4 classes of eBikes”